thephpleague/url/4.0/components/userinfo.md

 ## Instantiation

-The constructor expects 2 optional arguments.
-The first argument describes the user login and the latter the user password information.
+The constructor expects 2 optional arguments:

+- the user login
+- the user password

 ~~~php
 use League\Url;